robenkleene/audio-references/max/max-for-live/max-for-live-guidelines.md

 - Use `setfoo` (from `function`, e.g., `setcurve`) when it doesn't make sense to set control values directly from inlets (e.g., for `bpatcher` that use inlets for signals)
 - Prefix `bpatcher` files with `Ui` (e.g., `UiFoo`)
 - Messages should use all lowercase (this matches Max-style, e.g., `function` has `setcurve`)

+## Documentation

+For `live.` objects, use the `Info View Text` field to provide a text description of each parameter, and the `Info View Title` for the title.

+For non-Live objects, use the `Annotation` field, and the `Scripting Name` for the title.

+The `Hint` field does not appear to be necessary.

+Documentation comments should start with one of these verbs: `Adjusts`, `Defines`, `Sets`, `Select` (for drop-down menus), `Determines`, `Enable` (for toggle buttons).
+For non-interactive elements: `This`, e.g., "This LED flashes when...".

 ## Inlets & Outlets